Skip to main content

 0% positive mentions, 0% neutral mentions, 100% negative mentions

-The game is generally enjoyable despite experiencing some mid-game glitches, indicating occasional stability issues that do not severely impact overall play.
+The game is generally enjoyable despite experiencing some mid-game glitches, indicating occasional stability issues but overall a playable experience.

 • optimization